Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Empirical Studies

-\item \textit{Linear Gaussian model using all covariates.} A standard linear regression model fitted to all covariates within each outer fold.
+\item \textit{Linear model on all covariates (OLS).} An ordinary least squares regression on all covariates, fit within each outer fold.

-\item \textit{Lasso.} An $\ell_1$-penalized linear regression with the regularization parameter tuned by CV.
-The model is then refitted on all training data with the selected penalty and evaluated on the test block.

-\item \textit{Anchor regression.} State indicators are used as anchors.
-The robustness parameter is tuned via CV within the training environments, and the selected model is refitted on all training data and evaluated on the test environments.
+\item \textit{Lasso and anchor regression.} The lasso penalty and the anchor robustness parameter (state indicators as anchors) are tuned by CV (\Cref{sec:implementation}).

-\item \textit{EACS.} Because the ACS data include many covariates, we use the soft-gating version of the EACS algorithm, which learns a continuous environment-specific mask rather than enumerating all subsets.
+\item \textit{EACS.} Because the ACS data have many covariates, we use the soft-gating variant, which learns a continuous environment-specific mask rather than enumerating subsets.
 We evaluate two gating architectures: a neural network applied to per-environment summaries of means, SDs, and partial correlations, and a DeepSets model that learns permutation-invariant embeddings directly from the covariate matrices.
-For each outer fold, both gating families are trained using CV, and the family with the lowest validation MSE is selected.
-The chosen selector is then refitted on all training environments and evaluated on the hold-out block.
-In contrast to Section~\ref{sub:Bike}, we do not include logistic regression or random forest selectors because the soft-gating approach does not use oracle labels.
+For each outer fold, both gating families are trained by CV, the family with the lowest validation MSE is selected, and the chosen selector is refit on all training environments and evaluated on the held-out block.
+Unlike \Cref{sub:Bike}, we do not include logistic regression or random forest selectors, because the soft-gating approach does not use oracle labels.